A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

 Social Skills Training:

 It helps with navigating social situations, either individually or in groups.
-This training provides practical strategies to enhance communication, relationship-building, and understanding of social cues.
+This training provides practical strategies to enhance communication, relationship-building, and understanding social cues.

 Speech and Language Therapy: